How Retail Investors Became Obsessed with 'Smart Money' Signals

 Democratized Access: What once required Bloomberg terminals costing $24,000 annually and institutional connections is now available for under $200 per month.
 Technology has leveled the playing field.

-False Signals: Dark pool trades aren't always strategic.
-Institutions use these venues for routine rebalancing, hedging, or even tax-loss harvesting—activities that don't predict price moves.
-Many flow alerts turn out to be noise rather than signal.
+False Signals: Institutional trades aren’t always directional.
+Institutions might buy or sell stocks for routine rebalancing, hedging, or even tax-loss harvesting.
+These activities don't predict price moves.

-Lack of Context: A lot of dark pools don't disclose detailed data.
-Some report only volume, not trade direction (buy/sell).
+Lack of Context: Many flow services push raw numbers without clarity.
+Some only show volume, not whether it was a buy or a sell.
 Others hide counterparty info, and they will leave you guessing at who's behind the trade.
 Without proper context, flow data can be misleading.

 Looking Forward: Fad or Future?